CrumpLab/cognition/README.md

 ### Open-educational resource

-All of the course material is an open-educational resource that is free to use, share, copy, edit, and remix.
+This is an open-educational resource that is free to use, share, copy, edit, and remix.

 The suite is developed using open-source software (R, RStudio, Bookdown).
 The source code for this project is available at <https://github.com/CrumpLab/cognition>.
 These materials are being actively developed.